kwankiu/archlinux-installer/scripts/README.md

-## Useful additional scripts for the installer / tools
+## Useful Scripts for the Installer and Tools

+This directory contains various scripts that enhance the functionality of the Arch Linux Installer.
+Below is a description of each script:

-### WIP
+### Scripts Overview

-- `asahi` contains  the necessary files to create an asahi installer script, as m1n1 may not be easily installed by flashing a prebuilt image
+- **`asahi/`**
+  Contains a customized Asahi Installer specifically for setting up the Arch Linux Installer on Apple Silicon Macs.
+  This is essential for users who do not already have Asahi Linux installed.

+- **`get-installer`**
-- `get-installer` this script automatically fetch, download and flash the latest prebuilt image for your device
+  A utility script that automatically fetches, downloads, and flashes the latest prebuilt image or setup the installer for your device.
+Simplifies the setup process for supported devices.

+- **`arch-bootstrap-chroot`**
-- `arch-bootstrap-chroot` this script creates an Arch Linux ARM chroot at your working directory, works with both x86 and ARM64 host
+  This script enables the creation of an Arch Linux chroot environment in your working directory.
+It works seamlessly across both x86 and ARM64 hosts, making it highly versatile.

+- **`init-setup.sh`**
-- `init-setup.sh` this script performs initial setup (update fstab, expand the system partition & filesystem and perform installation clean up), used at first boot
+  A script designed to perform initial setup tasks during the first boot.
+It updates the `fstab`, expands the system partition and filesystem, and performs any necessary installation cleanup.

+Feel free to suggest improvements or contribute additional scripts to enhance installer functionality!